JazzMaster/LazGFX/README.md

 state:  RELEASE freeze at .80 (SUCCESS) master branch: code is unstable WIP.
 May or may not build.

--detectGraph() is missing.
+to Fake: detectGraph()

 ---

 ### Why does it exist?

-Some outdated BGI code needed to be brought up to speed.
+Some outdated code needed to be brought up to speed.

 You will need **this Library** if you write strictly for graphics modes or wish to.